ndhfrock/mosaic5g/README.md

 | go.mod go.sum | The [Go mod][go_mod] manifests that describe the external dependencies of this operator. |
 | vendor | The golang [vendor][Vendor] directory that contains local copies of external dependencies that satisfy Go imports in this project.
 [Go modules][go_mod] manages the vendor directory directly.
 This directory will not exist unless the project is initialized with the `--vendor` flag, or `go mod vendor` is run in the project root. |

+## Shell file

+- createk8s.sh : shell file to create a kubernetes cluster
+- m5goperator.sh : shell file to run this operator on kubernetes
+- api.sh : shell file to apply the custom resource, to deploy oai on kubernetes (deploy, update, delete)